jamie-humareso/humareso-book/generated/Build The System (Final)/02 - Hiring Decisions that Stick.md

 Yes, it’s tiring.
 And often, you may be left out in the cold while trying to change the mechanic of conditional love and engagement.
 Stay the course.
 Value will be found in the long-term when we can look back on activated change in how people affirm and treat one another.
 It feels idealistic only because we’ve made it so.
 We have allowed too much time to elapse without correcting this broken system.
 That does not make what it ought to be a fairy tale, but rather, a lost art.
 It’s time to practice it once again.

+---

 <!-- Source: Take This Job and Shove It: Quitting During a Recession | 2023-01-04 17:48:44 | https://blog.humareso.com/quitting-during-a-recession | quitting-during-a-recession -->
-!Humareso Blog Posts-45It’s a weird time.
-Yes, I know, there’s always something weird about society, but I am not sure we’ve seen such business realities colliding as we do today.
-We are on the precipice of an economic recession (if not already entered into it).
+.
 The degree of severity for this recession is not yet known, but we’ve already seen major organizations, like Amazon and Meta, laying off tens of thousands of workers.
 In previous years where mass separation numbers like these occurred, employees hunkered down and hoped to keep their current positions.
 That is not the posture of today.

 According to The Bureau of Labor and Statistics, most of 2022 saw Quit Rates tripling the Layoff Rate.
 For instance, in October of 2022, 1.4 million people were laid off, but 4 million people quit their job.
 We knew in October that a downturn was upon us.
 The news media was touting the layoffs at Twitter and DoorDash as signs of a tough economy coming home to roost in the US.
 So, why the brazen disregard for the signs by American workers?